o2r-project/o2r-meta/README.md

 + `-i` <INPUT_DIR> : required starting path for recursive search for parsable files
 + `-s`: option to print out results to console.
 This switch is mutually exclusive with `-o`.
 At least one of them must be given
 + `-o` <OUTPUT_DIR> : required output path, where data should be saved.
 If the directory does not exist, it will be created on runtime.
 This switch is mutually exclusive with `-s`.
 At least one of them must be given.
-+ `-xo` : option to disable orcid public API calls
++ `-xo` : option to disable http requests (the extractor will stay offline.
+This disables orcid retrieval, erc spec download, doi retrieval, ...)
 + `-m` : option to additionally enable individual output of all processed files.
 + `-xml` : option to change output format from json (default) to xml.
 + `-ercid` <ERC_ID>: option to provide an ERC identifier.